-How To Change Frequency On PWM Pins Of Arduino UNO
+How To Change Frequency on PWM Pins of Arduino UNO

-Arduino Uno is one of the most commonly used Development boards these days.
-It can be used for almost any application that one can think of.
-One such application is in high-frequency circuits.
-But to use a controller in a high-frequency circuit like in a buck converter, the controller must be able to generate a high-frequency PWM waves.
-And if the controller you are using is Arduino Uno, then you must know how to change frequency on PWM pins of Arduino Uno.
+But to use a controller in a high-frequency circuit like in a buck converter, the controller must be able to generate high-frequency PWM waves.
+And if the controller you are using is Arduino Uno, then you must know how to change the frequency of these pins.

-Now there are many facts about Arduino with which many students are not familiar.
-And one of the facts is this: “There is a certain default frequency for each PWM pin, which is called when the analogWrite command is used on that pin.
-And this default frequency can be changed to a value as high as 65Khz and as low as 30Hz by using just one line code”.
+There is a certain default frequency for each PWM pin, which is called when the analogWrite command is used on that pin.
+And this default frequency can be changed to a value as high as 65Khz and as low as 30Hz by using just one line code“.

 You can also watch this video for quick reference: